bharadx07/expandify/README.md

 renderFile(__dirname + "/index.html", {htmlString});
 ```

-In this case, the text "do not render as a h1" would be the only thing rendered, as the @nohtml tag would remove any HTML tags present.
+In this case, the text "do not render as a h1" would be the only thing rendered without any h1 tags, as the @nohtml tag would remove them.

 ### Evaluated Attributes